Georgian – National transliteration system

 - As the Georgian alphabet does not present any distinction between lower and upper case, the first letter of the first word of each sentence is artificially rendered as a capital letter when transliterated in Latin alphabet.

-Other transliteration system for Georgian
+Other transliteration systems for Georgian

-Georgian books
+Survival Georgian

 Parlons géorgien, une langue méconnue